The Guy Lafleur trail is now what used to be called the Quebexican trail.

-If you want to get away from the crowds without having to drive very far, the South side of the Highway 1 between Three Sisters and Exshaw has some great single tracks to offer.
-Expect very little traffic and less-maintained trails, but the running out there is twisty and filled with short and steep climbs and descents!
+If you want to get away from the crowds without having to drive too far, the South side of the Highway 1 between Three Sisters and Exshaw has some great singletracks that see very little traffic.
+Expect lesser maintained trails, but the running out there is twisty, technical and packed with short and steep climbs and descents!
 Low traffic means more wildlife, so don't forget your bear spray at home.

-- Distance: 10 km for the out and back on the Quebexican, 16 km for the TCT corridor from Dead Man's Flat to Exshaw and back.
+- Distance: 10 km for the out and back on the Guy Lafleur trail, 16 km for the TCT corridor from Dead Man's Flat to Exshaw and back.

 - Difficulty: Moderate to Challenging

-- Total Elevation Gain: 240 meters for the Quebexican roundtrip, 800 meters for the TCT Bow Corridor roundtrip
+- Total Elevation Gain: 240 meters for the Guy Lafleur roundtrip, 800 meters for the TCT Bow Corridor roundtrip

 - Surface: Technical.
 Mostly dirt with the occasional rock section.
 Narrow in places.

-The Quebexican Trail between Three Sisters and Dead Man's Flat
+The Guy Lafleur Trail between Three Sisters and Dead Man's Flat